cabforum/servercert/docs/BR.md

 1. MUST update and publish a new CRL at least every:
      - seven (7) days if all Certificates include an Authority Information Access extension with an id-ad-ocsp accessMethod (“AIA OCSP pointer”); or
      - four (4) days in all other cases;
-2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked; and
+2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked.

 CAs issuing CA Certificates:
 1. MUST update and publish a new CRL at least every twelve (12) months;
-2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked; and
+2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked.

 CAs MUST continue issuing CRLs until one of the following is true:
 - all Subordinate CA Certificates containing the same Subject Public Key are expired or revoked; OR